Stady8/VR-Game/README.md

 # VR Game

-VR final project for the oculus quest 2
+VR final project for the Oculus Quest 2

 Made in unity with C#